Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization: Supplementary Note 2: Characterizing regimes via the entanglement entropy

 In systems with non-reciprocal hopping, the entanglement entropy $S_{L/2}$ follows a logarithmic law for extended or SFL regimes, an area law for localized or NHSE regimes, and a volume law for critical states, depending on the localization properties of the particles~\cite{Wang2023,Zhou2024,Li2024}.

-We summarize our results in Fig.~\ref{Sfig:EE}.
-Taking several $\mu$ values as representatives, we observe that the crossover in the scaling behavior of the EE in each $\mu$ region coincides with the change in the scaling of the non-normality ratio presented in Fig.~\ref{fig:kappa} in the main text and Fig.~\ref{Sfig:cond. num with strong mu} (see below).
+We summarize our results in Supplementary Fig.~\ref{Sfig:EE}.
+Taking several $\mu$ values as representatives, we observe that the crossover in the scaling behavior of the EE in each $\mu$ region coincides with the change in the scaling of the non-normality ratio presented in Fig.~2 in the main text and Supplementary Fig.~\ref{Sfig:cond. num with strong mu} (see below).
 At the bulk localization transition point $\lambda = \lambda_{\mathrm{c}}$, the EE follows the volume law, while in the localized phase for $\lambda > \lambda_{\mathrm{c}}$, it obeys the area law.
-For $\lambda < \lambda_{\mathrm{c}}$, Figs.~\ref{Sfig:EE}(a) show that EE follows the area law for small $L$ due to the NHSE and the logarithmic law for large $L$ due to the SFL, with the corresponding crossover length increasing with $\lambda$.
-In Figs.~\ref{Sfig:EE}(b), the EE follows a logarithmic law, consistent with the SFL~\cite{Wang2023} or the extended regime~\cite{Zhou2024,Li2024}.
+For $\lambda < \lambda_{\mathrm{c}}$, Supplementary Figs.~\ref{Sfig:EE}{\bf a} show that EE follows the area law for small $L$ due to the NHSE and the logarithmic law for large $L$ due to the SFL, with the corresponding crossover length increasing with $\lambda$.
+In Supplementary Figs.~\ref{Sfig:EE}{\bf b}, the EE follows a logarithmic law, consistent with the SFL~\cite{Wang2023} or the extended regime~\cite{Zhou2024,Li2024}.

-\section{IV.
-Regime diagram in the strong impurity regions}
+\section{Supplementary Note 3: Regime diagram in the strong impurity regions}

-In this section, we consider the case where the hopping across the impurity is stronger than other bonds and present Fig.~\ref{Sfig:cond. num with strong mu}.
-For $\ln\mu = 0.5$, which is close to the PBC limit, a crossover is found from the rSFL regime, where the non-normality ratio follows a logarithmic scaling law, to the extended regime, where it is constant as shown in Fig.~\ref{Sfig:cond. num with strong mu}(a).
-For large impurity strength ($\ln\mu = 25$), a regime diagram in Fig.~\ref{Sfig:cond. num with strong mu}(c) similar to Fig.~\ref{fig:kappa}(a-1) is obtained, including the NHSE–SFL crossover.
-In addition, as in Fig.~\ref{fig:kappa}(b-1), the estimated critical length $L_{\mathrm{c}}$ (black dashed curve) agrees well with the value estimated from Fig.~\ref{fig:kappa}(a-1).
-As seen in Figs.~\ref{Sfig:simple model regime}(c-1,d-1), the regime diagram is not entirely symmetric with respect to $\mu = 1$; therefore, the values of $\kappa_{\mathrm{R}}$ for $\ln\mu = -0.5$ and $\ln\mu = 0.5$ are not identical.
+In this section, we consider the case where the hopping across the impurity is stronger than other bonds and present Supplementary Fig.~\ref{Sfig:cond. num with strong mu}.
+For $\ln\mu = 0.5$, which is close to the PBC limit, a crossover is found from the rSFL regime, where the non-normality ratio follows a logarithmic scaling law, to the extended regime, where it remains $O(1)$ as shown in Supplementary Fig.~\ref{Sfig:cond. num with strong mu}{\bf a}.
+For large impurity strength ($\ln\mu = 25$), a regime diagram in Supplementary Fig.~\ref{Sfig:cond. num with strong mu}{\bf c} similar to Fig.~2{\bf c} in the main text is obtained, including the NHSE–SFL crossover.
+In addition, as in Fig.~2{\bf c}, the critical length $L_{\mathrm{c}}$ (black dashed curve) agrees well with the value estimated from Fig.~2{\bf a}.
+However, the rSFL regime emerges for $\mu = 1$, as seen in Supplementary Fig.~\ref{Sfig:simple model regime}{\bf a}.
+Therefore, the values of $\kappa_{\mathrm{R}}$ for $\ln\mu = -0.5$ and $\ln\mu = 0.5$ are not identical.